loomchild/cv/README.md

 # CV

 A script to generate CV and other documents in PDF format from HTML source.
-It's based on [wkhtmltopdf](http://wkhtmltopdf.org/) library, which in turn uses WebKit rendering engine.
+It's based on [wkhtmltopdf](http://wkhtmltopdf.org/) tool, which in turn uses WebKit rendering engine.

 Cool thing about this utility is that you can work on your CV in a web browser, use CSS templating capabilities like hiding and replacing text,